-This North-Country spring walleye fell for a Fire-Ball Jig and fathead minnow combination.
+This Walleye Opener spring walleye fell for a Fire-Ball Jig and fathead minnow combination.
 Photo Courtesy of Travis Peterson

-Minnesota offers many options for opening weekend and spring walleyes in general.
+Minnesota offers many options for walleye opener and spring walleyes in general.
 With so many lakes and rivers to choose from, picking a “hot” lake can be frustrating.
 After scratching to catch a few opening weekend “eaters”, stories of a better bite on “the lake just down the road” often greet us when we return to work on Monday morning.

 How does an angler improve his or her chances of catching enough walleyes to fill the fryer on opening weekend?
 Consider the following basic but proven opening day suggestions.

 Many lakes can be classified as “walleye/perch” or “bass/panfish” lakes.
 Obviously, a lake with a healthy walleye population is a good starting point.
 This may sound elementary.
 However, some anglers refuse to break the mold.
 They continue to fish the same waters each opener, because it is “tradition”, regardless of previous results.
 Others avoid classic walleye lakes because of opening weekend crowds.
 To each his own, but there is a reason some lakes are popular.
 They traditionally produce.
 Now, I like that kind of tradition!
 Talk to bait-shop sales associates and area fisheries personnel to learn which lakes are classified as “walleye/perch” type lakes.
 Year in and year out, these are the lakes that you hear about at the office on Monday morning.

 As a rule of thumb, stay shallow for opening day ‘eyes.
 Most fish in the northern states’ lakes and rivers will be located in less than 10 feet of water.
 OK, there are some exceptions to the rule . . . but not many.